 The Green comprises a grassed area bordered on all sides by a variety of trees, notably some venerable Horse Chestnuts.

-Facilities include a sports pavilion, 2 football pitches, cricket square, childrens play area, and a boules pitch.
+Facilities include a sports pavilion, a football pitch, cricket square, childrens play area, and a boules pitch.
 In addition tennis and bowling are catered for in an area south of the Green.

 The Green is a venue for a number of events such as occasional funfairs and a very popular Village Fete and Donkey Derby held every August Bank Holiday.
 In 2012 the Green hosted a special event for the Queen's Golden Jubilee and later on large crowds witnessed the Olympic Flame passing through the village.